oneapi-src/oneDNN/tests/benchdnn/doc/knobs_attr.md

                  As of now supported only by binary post-ops.

 `--attr-scales` defines input scales per memory argument primitive attribute.
-This attribute is supported only for integer data types as of now. `ARG` specifies which memory argument will be modified with input scale. `POLICY` and `SCALE` have the same semantics and meaning as for `--attr-oscale`.
+`ARG` specifies which memory argument will be modified with input scale.
+`POLICY` and `SCALE` have the same semantics and meaning as for `--attr-oscale`.
 To specify more than one memory argument, underscore (`_`) delimiter is used.

 `ARG` supported values are:
   - `src` corresponds to `DNNL_ARG_SRC`